Jim Gannon: Third spell at Stockport County

 Gannon became manager of Stockport County, now in the National League North, for the third time in his career on 18 January 2016.
-Gannon started off well, taking the team to the Cheshire Senior Cup final and up to ninth in the table with a sequence of seven games unbeaten, including five victories, in the run up to Easter.
-In December he signed a new two-and-a-half-year contract.
+Gannon started well, taking the team to the Cheshire Senior Cup final and up to ninth in the table with a sequence of seven games unbeaten, including five victories, in the run-up to Easter.
+In December, he signed a new two-and-a-half-year contract.
 County finished eighth in the 2016–17 season, one point outside the play-offs.
 Gannon was credited with turning around the career of Danny Lloyd, who signed for Peterborough United in May 2017, 12 months after Gannon had persuaded him to play for County rather than quit the game altogether.
-Gannon said that he was pleased with his defence, but wanted to overhaul the attacking side so as to reach the play-offs the following season.
+Gannon said that he was pleased with his defence, but wanted to overhaul the attacking side to reach the play-offs the following season.
 He achieved his aim as Stockport qualified for the play-offs with a fifth-place finish in the 2017–18 campaign, before losing 1–0 to Chorley in the qualifying round.
 Following the defeat he sold 22-year-old midfielder James Ball to Stevenage for an undisclosed five-figure fee.

 County reached the second round of the FA Cup in the 2018–19 season, where they fell to a 1–0 defeat at Barnet.
 Gannon was named as Manager of the Month award in the National League North for December 2018 after his team rose from the bottom half of the table to the top three and also advanced in the FA Trophy.
 They went on to finish as champions, beating Chorley into second-place by a single point, to end a six-year stay in the sixth-tier.
 He was named as National League North Manager of the Year for the 2018–19 season.
 Stockport were just inside the play-offs in seventh-place in the National League when the 2019–20 season was postponed, never to be resumed, on 26 March.
-Stockport were denied a play-off place however as they dropped to eighth-place on points-per-game.
+Stockport were denied a play-off place However, as they dropped to eighth-place on points-per-game.
 On 21 January 2021, with the club sitting fourth in the National League, Stockport parted company with Gannon, the board citing that "the decision is not results based but is centred around culture".
 In July 2021, he was appointed as Football Education Programme Manager at Oldham Athletic.